n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 }
 ```

 This's almost it.
-As the last thing we set up package properly.
-We tell Typescript to emit type declarations by
+As the last thing, we adjust the package configuration.
+We tell Typescript to emit type declarations
-tweaking the `tsconfig.json`:
+by tweaking the `tsconfig.json`:

 ```json
 {